FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Interference Mitigation using the DFrFT

 \subsection{Distinguishing Objects from Interferences}

-In our algorithm, the only distinction between interference chirps and objects is their chirp rate, with objects having a chirp rate of zero, i.e., being constant frequencies; visualizations can be seen in Fig. \ref{fig:sig_ex}c and Fig. \ref{fig:incomplete}a.
-If we were to apply \eqref{eq:argmax} to radar signal that only contains weak interferences or none at all, we would find that $\hat{\alpha} = \pm 90^\circ$ corresponding to the range-spectrum compressing objects into peaks.
+In our algorithm, the only distinction between interference chirps and objects is their chirp rate, with objects having a chirp rate of zero, i.e., being constant frequencies.
+If we were to apply \eqref{eq:argmax} to radar signal that only contains weak interferences or none at all, we would find that for $\alpha_{\textrm{max}} \geq 90^\circ$, $\hat{\alpha} = \pm 90^\circ$ corresponding to the range-spectrum compressing objects into peaks.
 We prevent the false classification of objects as interferences by setting $\alpha_{\textrm{max}} < 90^\circ$.
 In other words, we shrink $\boldsymbol{\alpha}$ such that \eqref{eq:main_condition} also holds for $\boldsymbol{s}$ where the energy of $\boldsymbol{s}_{I}$ is smaller than some given fraction of the strongest object's energy.
 From a statistical point of view, interferences with lower chirp rates become increasingly unlikely \cite{hahmann2018evaluation}, which means that we can choose $\alpha_{\textrm{max}}$ slightly smaller than $ 90^\circ$ and still sufficiently compress most interferences.
-The choice of $\alpha_{\textrm{max}}$ is a trade-off between minimizing false positive versus false negative classifications of the CFAR detector.
+The choice of $\alpha_{\textrm{max}}$ is a trade-off between minimizing false positives versus false negatives.
 As an additional measure, we lower $G$ of the CFAR detector to prevent false positives at fractional angles $\pm \alpha_{\textrm{max}}$ thanks to insufficient compression of objects.
-More concretely, objects $\boldsymbol{W}_{\pm \alpha_\textrm{max}} \boldsymbol{s}_O$ raise $\hat{\sigma}^2$ due to their spread larger than $2G+1$, which keeps the CFAR detector's computed energy ratio below its detection threshold $\beta$.
-In Fig. \ref{fig:frfts}b we can observe how objects become more and more compressed as we approach $\alpha = \pm 90^\circ$; however, $\alpha = \pm 90^\circ$ is not included in the search space as $\alpha_\textrm{max} = 80^\circ$.
-Furthermore, we notice how objects close to $\pm 80^\circ$ are still wider then $2G+1$ samples; we can deduce $2G+1$ from the previously zeroed samples at roughly $n=610$ and $\alpha = -35^\circ$.
+More concretely, objects $\boldsymbol{W}_{\pm \alpha_\textrm{max}} \boldsymbol{s}_O$ raise $\hat{\sigma}^2$ due to their spread larger than $2G$, which keeps the CFAR detector's computed energy {difference} below its detection threshold $\beta$.
+In Fig. \ref{fig:frfts}b we can observe how objects become more and more compressed as we approach $\alpha = \pm 90^\circ$; however, $\alpha = \pm 90^\circ$ is not included in the search space as $\alpha_\textrm{max} = 80^\circ$ in Fig. \ref{fig:frfts}b.
 A completely alternative approach would consist of unifying object and interference detection, treating detections at $\pm 90^\circ$ differently from detections at any other $\alpha$; we leave this idea for further research.